 - Buy a high action lure because pikes are aggressive.
 If you cannot choose between a couple of lures, pick the one that disturbs the water the most – could be from an extra spinner, from blinking lights, or noise making rattles.
 The more the lure annoys the pike, the more likely it is to work.

 - Bargain shop.
 The best northern pike lure will be reasonably priced, but provide the action needed to get the attention of any large pike in the area.

-Tip: High action lures offer good results.
-Choose lures that you’re comfortable using because they will be more effective as you will know how to fish with them correctly.
+High action lures offer better results.
+Also, choose lures that you have skills and knowledge with because it will be more effective as you will know how to fish lures correctly.